 Is Sciatica worse at night?

-For some people, sciatica symptoms may worsen at night due to the lack of movement and certain sleeping positions.
+For some people, sciatica symptoms may worsen at night due to insufficient movement and certain sleeping positions.
 Implementing supportive pillows and maintaining proper sleeping posture can help alleviate night-time discomfort.

 Finding a comfortable sleeping position is crucial for managing sciatica during pregnancy: